Outdoor Spaces

 Natural light defines a sunroom during the day, but evening use requires a well-planned lighting setup.
 Combine ambient lighting with focused task lighting—like floor lamps near seating areas or sconces for wall features.
 Use accent lighting, such as recessed or track fixtures, to highlight architectural details or specific zones.
 Dimmer switches add flexibility, letting you adjust the brightness to suit different uses and times of day.

 While maximizing views is key, ensuring a sense of privacy is equally important, especially if your sunroom is overlooked by neighbors or faces a busy street.
 Consider elegant window treatments like sheer blinds or woven shades that filter light while offering discretion.
-Alternatively, strategically placed landscaping, such as tall ornamental grasses, dense shrubs, or a charming trellis adorned with climbing vines, can provide natural screening and enhance the beauty of your exterior surroundings.
+Alternatively, strategically placed landscaping, such as tall ornamental grasses, dense shrubs, or a trellis adorned with climbing vines, can provide natural screening and enhance the beauty of your exterior surroundings.

 For more information on increasing your home’s livable space, check out: